Jahangir Karimi, Associate Dean of Faculty, Staff and Operations

 Students must apply for graduation through UCD Access (student portal) when they register for their last semester.
 Contact the graduate advising office with questions at firstname.lastname@example.org.

 Grade Point Average Requirements

 A minimum cumulative graduate business GPA of 3.0 must be achieved and maintained for courses taken toward a graduate business degree.
 All CU Denver graduate business courses, regardless if the coursework pertains to the current degree and including courses taken as a graduate non-degree seeking business student, are computed in the graduate business cumulative GPA.
 Transfer hours and grades from other institutions and/or from University of Colorado courses taken on the Boulder Campus, Colorado Springs Campus, or the Anschutz Medical Campus, are not computed in the business GPA.
 However, degree credit may be awarded for those transfer courses through a petition process.
 If the required cumulative GPA does not meet the minimum requirement of 3.0 or higher when degree course requirements have been met, the student will be placed on academic probation.
-Academic probation will only be offered at that time if the student can mathematically achieve the required 3.0 cumulative GPA by taking the additional 9 semester credits of coursework.
-If after that probation period, the student is still not at the required 3.0 GPA to graduate, the Business School cannot confer the degree.
+Academic probation will only be offered at that time if the student can mathematically achieve the required 3.0 cumulative GPA by taking up to an additional 9 semester credits of coursework by petition.
+If after that probation period, including any of the completed, additional 9 semester credits, the student is still not at the required 3.0 GPA to graduate, the Business School cannot confer the degree.